iBug/iBug-source/_posts/2021/2021-06-12-switch-from-google-chrome-to-microsoft-edge.md

 ## Summary

 So far so good.
 I've stayed with Microsoft Edge since and overall it's quite satisfactory.
-There are manu other differences that makes my experiences with Edge subtly better than with Chrome, like larger UI buttons and menus.
+There are many other differences that makes my experiences with Edge subtly better than with Chrome, like larger UI buttons and menus.
 So unless you're a 100% Google power user, I'd recommend the new Microsoft Edge to you, too.